 A modern audience can glean important lessons and insights from considering the evolution of data visualizations, the role of new technology, and the way these historic visualizations were used–and abused–to inform and persuade.
 Emerging Patterns is the first exhibition of its kind in Canada and one of only a few in the world.

-This exhibition will be curated by:
+This exhibition was curated by: